isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2021-09-01-post-biblioasia-oct-dec-2021.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-3/oct-dec-2021/moderngirl">The Modern Girls of Pre-war Singapore
 </a><br>*Andrea Kee* explores how the Modern Girl asserted her new-found identity in interwar Singapore.

-<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-3/oct-dec-2021/ancientgold">Ancient Gold in Southeast Asia
-</a><br>Where did ancient gold come from?
+<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-3/oct-dec-2021/ancientgold">Ancient Gold in Southeast Asia</a><br>Where did ancient gold come from?
 What gold discoveries have been made here? *Foo Shu Tieng* has the answers.

+<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-3/oct-dec-2021/strangevision">Strange Visions of Singapore and the Malay Peninsula</a><br>A human-monkey chimera.
+A dog king. *Benjamin J.Q.
+Khoo* examines early European views of Southeast Asia.